d16-nichevo/bard-afar/README.md

 The full path to a directory containing the audio/music files you wish to play to clients.

 * This directory can contain any number of sub-directories.
-You will be able to navigate freely between the contents of the specified directory and all sub-directories.
+You will be able to navigate freely between the contents of the specified directory and all sub-directories when selecting files to play.
+* Note that all files in this directory and its sub-directories will be accessible by clients.
+  * Files that you play are trivially easy to download (indeed, [it's a client feature](#using-the-bard-afar-client) to do this).
+  * Files that you don't play are technically accessible, but the client would have to guess the relative path and filename for the file.
+  * It is recommended that the directory you select for this option contains ***only*** music you want to play to clients.

 ### Silence Between Tracks (Seconds)